neatorobito/Perimeter/docs/getting-started.md

 # Perimeter

-This API is a simple, straightforward, and robust way to do geofencing on iOS and Android.
+This API provides a simple, straightforward, and robust way to do geofencing on iOS and Android.

 ### Installing Perimeter